formlio/forml/docs/concept.rst

     some common basic structure that can be understood across projects and help (not only) ForML itself to understand the project just by visiting the expected places.

-    More details about project layout are explained in the :doc:`project` sections.
+    More details about the project layout are explained in the :doc:`project` sections.

 .. _concept-dsl:

 Data Source DSL
     ForML comes with custom DSL for specifying the data sources required by the project.
-This allows to decouple the project from a particular data formats and storages and only refer to it using *catalogized schemas*.
+This allows to decouple the project from particular data formats and storages and only refer to it using *catalogized schemas*.
 It is then down to the particular execution platform to feed the project pipeline with the actual data based on the given DSL query.